writethedocs/www/docs/slack.rst

 The Write the Docs Slack hosts many documentarians and has few moderators.
 We expect everyone to follow these "rules of the road" at all times, to keep the conversation going smoothly and to reduce annoyances for everyone.

+- **Post as yourself, not as a brand.**
+  Write the Docs Slack accounts must be operated by an individual human being that exists outside of work.
+  Leave the marketing language at work and talk to people like people, not a sales lead.
 - **Start and stay on topic.**
   Digressions happen, but don't be afraid to move a conversation to a thread or another channel when it makes sense.
 - **Focus on quality over quantity.**